harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 - `test/admins.csv` : teacher admin accounts
 - `test/teams.csv` : fake student accounts
+- `test/hello.zip` : zip file containing source code for many submissions in its `submissions/` folder.
+- `test/gradings.details.xlsx`: the final excel data table you will get when you have processed the submission results.
+This file will be regeneraed in this test again, which we can then compare with an older version in the `test/` folder to see we still get similar results.
+Note: the files can differ in timing data.

 From the `bin/` subfolder we will use scripts described in detail [here](scripts.md).